 Michelle’s biggest workout motivations include spending time with friends, enjoying a great glass of wine or that extra margarita and taking vacations.
 The “good things” in life push her to work out even harder.
 After bouncing from California to Philadelphia to Arizona, taking tons of spin classes along the way, Michelle landed in Tampa, where there was a serious void for an independent studio.
 Disappointed with spin in big box gyms, Michelle wanted to bring what she loved so much about cycling to her new city and home.

 What has surprised you the most about being a female business owner?
 “How much a workout can mean to people.
 I’ve received some very heartfelt letters from riders who’ve lost a child, gone through a divorce, helped a loved one battle cancer or even battled it themselves.
 It makes me so happy to be able to give them an hour of stress-relieving, endorphin-boosting exercise.
-Their struggles are what motivate me every day.
+Their struggles are what motivates me every day.

 What advice would you give to women who want to become entrepreneurs? ”Just do it, but give 110% and make sure you have a true passion.”